 by Susan Flantzer

 On December 5, 1916, Her Royal Highness The Dowager Grand Duchess of Mecklenburg-Strelitz died at the age of 94.
-She had been born a British princess on July 19, 1822, and was the longest-lived grandchild of King George III of the United Kingdom and the last link to the British branch of the House of Hanover.
+She had been born a British Princess on July 19, 1822, and was the longest-lived grandchild of King George III of the United Kingdom and the last link to the British branch of the House of Hanover.
 Her Royal Highness Princess Augusta Caroline Charlotte Elizabeth Mary Sophia Louisa of Cambridge was the elder daughter and the second of three children of Prince Adolphus, Duke of Cambridge (the seventh son of King George III and Charlotte of Mecklenburg-Strelitz) and Princess Augusta of Hesse-Cassel.
-At the time of her death, Augusta was 94 years, 4 months and 16 days old which made her the longest-lived British Princess of the Blood Royal.
+At the time of her death, Augusta was 94 years, 4 months and 16 days old which made her, at that time, the longest-lived British Princess of the Blood Royal.
 Princess Alice of Albany, Countess of Athlone, the daughter of Queen Victoria’s son Prince Leopold, became the longest-lived British Princess of the Blood Royal in 1977 and died four years later at the age of at age 97 years and 313 days.

 Princess Augusta was born at the Palace of Montbrillant in Hanover, where her father was serving as Governor-General and later Viceroy of the Kingdom of Hanover for his brothers King George IV and King William IV.
 When Augusta’s first cousin Queen Victoria succeeded their uncle William in 1837, their uncle Ernest became King of Hanover because the Salic Law did not allow female succession in Hanover.
 Augusta’s family then returned to England and lived at Cambridge House in Piccadilly, London.